ankane/field_test/README.md

       - 15
 ```

 To help with GDPR compliance, you can switch from cookies to [anonymity sets](https://privacypatterns.org/patterns/Anonymity-set) for anonymous visitors.
-Visitors with the same IP mask and user agent are grouped together in an anonymity set.
+Visitors with the same IP mask and user agent are grouped together.

 ```yml
 cookies: false